 Typically, mastectomy is performed using the double incision mastectomy technique in the UK.
-Around 7% of people have little enough breast tissue and good skin elasticity for periareolar mastectomy to be recommended instead 1, which can result in less visible scarring 2.
+Around 7% of people have little enough breast tissue and good skin elasticity for periareolar mastectomy to be recommended instead 1, p.261, which can result in less visible scarring 4, p.227.
 Other techniques are possible, such as buttonhole or inverted T (also known as T-anchor), but are much less common in the UK.

 Unlike double incision mastectomy, periareolar mastectomy results in significantly less visible scarring, but may also cause over-reduction of the breast leaving a depression or dip in the chest.
-Repositioning of nipples cannot be carried out during periareolar mastectomy without leaving very conspicuous scarring, unlike double incision mastectomy 2.
+Repositioning of nipples cannot be carried out during periareolar mastectomy without leaving very conspicuous scarring, unlike double incision mastectomy 4, p.227.

-You can read more about mastectomy on the NHS Choices website.
+You can read more about mastectomy on the NHS website.